Deizu/RepData_PeerAssessment1/PA1_template.md

 ## ..        ...   ...
 ```

-For comparison with the histogram above, let's take another look at the frequency distribution of the total number of steps taken once more.
+For comparison with the histogram above, let's take another look at the frequency distribution of the total number of steps taken.

 ```r